-The biggest creature on the planet is, of course, the blue whale.
-This colossal mammal can measure up to 90 feet in length, making it not only the biggest critter on Earth right now, but across all of known time.
+Of course, the enormous creature on the planet is the blue whale.
+This colossal mammal can measure up to 90 feet in length, making it not only the giant critter on Earth right now but across all of the known time.
 It would dwarf plenty of dinosaurs!

-Humpback whales are particularly interesting as they don’t tend to follow the same eating patterns as most animals.
+Humpback whales are fascinating as they don’t follow the same eating patterns as most animals.
 That is, in the sense that they can happily drift along for more than half a year without eating a thing.
 That’s because they will often rely on their fat reserves for long periods, which is handy when there’s nothing around worth eating!

 Killer whales have odd names as they are not known to pose specific threats to humans.
 They are very social beasts and will often be found grouping together in the wild.
-In fact, they will generally congregate around a mutual mother whale.
+They will generally congregate around a mutual mother whale.

-It’s thought that the damaging effects caused by whaling are still being felt, though there are few whaling attempts actually made in the modern age, at least compared to the peaks.
-Instead, big threats facing modern whales include accidental fishing, where boats accidentally sweep up the mammals in their nets.
-They are also at risk of colliding with ships and boats despite their echolocation.
+It’s thought that the damaging effects caused by whaling are still being felt, though there are few whaling attempts made in the modern age, at least compared to the peaks.
+Instead, modern whales’ significant threats include accidental fishing, where boats accidentally sweep up the mammals in their nets.
+They are also at risk of colliding with ships and vessels despite their echolocation.

-Some whales travel astonishing distances to get to where they need to be.
+Some whales travel great distances to get to where they need to be.
 For example, the hardy grey whale is said to make a trip of around 10,000 miles to migrate each year.
-That’s a journey you have to be absolutely sure you want to make!
+That’s a journey you have to be sure you want to make!

-The Antarctic blue whale will eat more than 3,500kg in krill on a daily basis.
+The Antarctic blue whale will eat more than 3,500kg in krill daily.

 Sperm whales, like blue whales, have faced extinction in the past.
 This, again, is due to whaling.
 There is a large trade in whale blubber from these animals.

-There are around 76 species of whale which have teeth, which include belugas, dolphins, and narwhals.
+There are around 76 species that have teeth, including belugas, dolphins, and narwhals.

-The narwhal, in fact, boasts the biggest teeth in the whole of whaledom.
+The narwhal boasts the most prominent teeth in the whole of whaledom.
 They are known for possessing huge tusks which poke through their mouths.
-These are rather sword-like, meaning that they can use them to effectively joust prey!
+These are rather sword-like, meaning they can use them to joust prey effectively!

 However, it is sperm whales who possess more teeth than any other kind.
-They can grow up to 52 teeth in total, each of which can weigh 1kg!
+They can grow up to 52 teeth in total, each weighing 1kg!

-Whalesong is incredibly haunting.
-Many people go seeking whales just to hear the calls!
-It’s thought that the song of a whale can travel for miles and miles underwater.
-These calls are thought to be used as cross-water communication standards.
+The whale song is incredibly haunting.
+Many people go seeking whales to hear the calls!
+It’s thought that a whale’s song can travel for miles and miles underwater.
+These calls are supposed to be used as cross-water communication standards.

-Do you have any interesting or fun facts about whales that we’ve missed out?
-Share them here in the comments section below!
+Do you know any fun facts about whales?
+Share them in the comments below!